-Charles Colson and Nancy Pearcey, How Now Shall We Live?, Carol Stream IL: Tyndale House Publishers, 1999.
+Charles Colson and Nancy Pearcey, How Now Shall We Live?, Tyndale, 1999.

 David T. Koyzis, “What the cultural mandate is not,” First Things, November 30, 2011.

-Art Lindsley, “The call to creativity,” Institute for Faith, Work & Economics, October 7, 2013.
+Art Lindsley, “The call to creativity,” Institute for Faith, Work and Economics, October 7, 2013.

-Nancy Pearcey, Total Truth: Liberating Christianity from its Cultural Captivity, Wheaton IL: Crossway Books, 2004.
+Nancy Pearcey, Total Truth: Liberating Christianity from its Cultural Captivity, Crossway, 2004.

 John Piper, “How to engage culture and swim against it,” Desiring God, September 11, 2015.

 Irene Smith, “What’s missing from the American dream for women?
-Look to the cultural mandate,” Institute for Faith, Work & Economics, April 7, 2016.
+Look to the cultural mandate,” Institute for Faith, Work and Economics, April 7, 2016.

-Hugh Whelchel, “Carrying out the cultural mandate is essential for Biblical flourishing,” Institute for Faith, Work & Economics, May 18, 2015.
+Hugh Whelchel, “Carrying out the cultural mandate is essential for biblical flourishing,” Institute for Faith, Work and Economics, May 18, 2015.